panzerdp/dmitripavlutin.com/content/posts/128-parseint-mistery/index.md

 ## 2. Discovering the mystery of *parseInt()*

-Let's look again at what `parseInt()` does with its first argument: if it's not a string, then it is converted to a string, then parsed, and the parsed integer returned.
+Let's look again at what `parseInt(numericalString)` does with its first argument: if it's not a string, then it is converted to a string, then parsed, and the parsed integer returned.

 That might be the first clue.